Updated: May 1

 “Next thing, I’ve got one kid saying she’s too hot, another kid crying their eyes out, and the wife is just staring at me with these doe eyes that ruin me.”
 His glance drifted to Ayda who had stepped up to stand beside me.
 The angel to my demon.
 “Know what I’m saying?” he said, returning his gaze to mine with a smile.

-“I just got out of the car, told them I’d be back as quick as possible, and I ran down this long road looking for gas and answers.
-Mate, your roads go on forever though.”
+“I got out of the car, told them I’d be back as quick as possible, and I ran down this long road looking for gas and answers.
+Mate, your roads go on forever.”

 “Welcome to Texas,” I told him.

 Toby suddenly seemed to register the cut I was wearing, his eyes falling down to the well-worn and over-attacked President’s badge on my chest.
 He took a moment to stare at it, without shame or embarrassment, but he never faltered.
 He didn’t cower, pale, or even look confused once he realized what he was seeing.

 “Is it like the movies make it out to be?” he asked, looking up sharply, his eyes locked on mine.